 What is a BarCamp or Unconference?

 - It's a self-organizing conference.
 People who share a common interest get together and create the framework for the event.
 The on-scene volunteers, presenters, and everyone else who attends make it happen.
 The topics that are presented are the ones of interest to the presenters.
 The sessions that are well-attended are the ones that are of interest to the attendees.

 - It's free, though there is an individual sponsor level that includes the t-shirt and helps cover the cost of lunch.
-However, no one is required to pay anything and no one should feel that they shouldn't attend because they can't chip in financially.
+Most people make a donation when they register.
+However, no one is required to pay anything and no one should feel that they can't attend because they can't chip in financially.
 They may want to consider volunteering a little time to help organize, set up, or clean up at the end.